- JUDY A. ABBOTT

 PROFESSOR EMERITUS, BILINGUAL MATHEMATICS EDUCATION, NEW MEXICO STATE UNIVERSITY

 Patrick (Rick) Scott is Professor Emeritus of Bilingual Mathematics Education from the Department of Curriculum and Instruction at New Mexico State University.
 After that first retirement he then served four years in New Mexico State government: first at the Public Education Department and then at the Higher Education Department.
 He has since retired from the Los Alamos National Lab Foundation where he directed an inquiry science education program.
 Past Chair of the U.S. Commission on Mathematical Instruction and past Vice Chair of the Board of International Scientific Organizations of the National Academy of Sciences, Rick serves as the International Representative of National Council of Teachers of Math, and Vice President of the Inter-American Math Education Committee.

 Kip Téllez, Professor and former Chair in the Education Department at UC Santa Cruz, taught elementary and high school English Language Development (ELD) teacher in La Puente, California.
 He now teaches courses in ELD methods to graduate students earning their teaching credential.
 His research interests include second language education, teacher education, and the intersection of the two.
 He is currently administering a large grant from the Office of English Language Acquisition (USDOE) and co-directing an evaluation center (Center for Research on Equity and Collaborative Evaluation).

-A former middle and elementary school teacher, Jo Worthy specializes in language and literacy education teaching graduate research and methods courses in the teacher preparation program.
-Additionally, she directs a reading tutorial program at an elementary school in Austin and conducts research on teacher preparation, reading preferences and interests, and students who are not well served by schools.
+A former middle and elementary school teacher, Jo Worthy was professor of Curriculum and Instruction at the University of Texas at Austin.
+She specialized in language and literacy education and research, teaching graduate research and methods courses in the teacher preparation program.

 JANE L. ABE